sower-proxy/sower/README.md

 ```
 But a configuration file is recommended to persist dynamic rules in client side.

-There are 3 kinds of proxy solutions, they are: http(s)_proxy / dns-based proxy / port-forward.
+There are 3 kinds of proxy solutions, they are HTTP(S)_PROXY / DNS-based proxy / port-forward.

 ### HTTP(S)_PROXY
-An http(s)_proxy listening on `:8080` is setted by deault if you run sower as client mode.
+An HTTP(S)_PROXY listening on `:8080` is set by default if you run sower as client mode.

-### dns-based proxy
+### DNS-based proxy
-You can set the `serve_ip` field in `dns` section in configuration file to start dns-based proxy.
+You can set the `serve_ip` field in the `dns` section in the configuration file to start the DNS-based proxy.
 You should also set the value of `serve_ip` as your default DNS in OS.

-If you want to enjoy the full experience provided by sower, you can take sower as your private DNS on long running server and setting it as your default DNS in you router.
+If you want to enjoy the full experience provided by the sower, you can take sower as your private DNS on a long-running server and set it as your default DNS in your router.

 ### port-forward
 The port-forward can be only setted in configuration file, you can set it in section `client.router.port_mapping`, eg: